-Images are one of the biggest culprits of slow loading teams for websites, which have a negative effect on user experience.
-To ensure better loading times and better usability, make sure your image files are reduced in size.
+Images are one of the biggest culprits of slow loading times for websites.
+This has a negative effect on user experience.
+To ensure better loading times and better usability, compress your images with our guide.

-Images make up a pretty big portion of your website.
-The format and size of images on a website have a major impact on the page speed, and, therefore, rankings in search engines.
-If you want to improve your website’s user experience and visibility, then you need to focus on image compression.
+Images make up a large portion of your website.
+The format and size of images used on your website have a major impact on the page speed, and, therefore, rankings in search engines.
+If you want to improve your website’s user experience and visibility, then you need to compress images.
 In this compact guide, we’ll show you how!

 If you don’t want to install an additional program, you can edit pictures directly online.
 There are several tools available for this on the internet, such as Compressjpeg or Optimizilla.
 In Compressjpeg, up to 20 JPGs can be uploaded via drag & drop, and the files are then automatically compressed.
 These can then be downloaded individually, or as a ZIP archive.

 Optimizilla essentially has the same functions, but can do a little more.
 The online optimizer uses a combination of the best optimization and compression algorithms to reduce both JPEG and PNG images to the minimum size possible while still maintaining the required quality level.
 Here, the quality settings and the degree of compression can be edited.

 Another useful image compression tool is TinyPNG.
 TinyPNG uses compression techniques to reduce the file size of your PNG files.
 By selectively reducing the number of colours in the image, fewer bytes are needed to store the data:

 For the operators of websites with many images and photos, such as online newspapers and online shops, the regular compression of images is associated with considerable effort.
 In order to find a compromise, they usually do without individual image optimization and instead rely on fixed quality levels for all images.
 This often results in minimal compression however.